-- Student activities are announced through various ways: flyers, portal announcements, e-mail, the College's website and social media. - All meetings, events and classes at Aquinas begin with a prayer or spiritual reading. - Classrooms, grounds or buildings may be reserved for a College sponsored activity or meeting with the approval of the Director of Student Affairs. - Minors may not be brought to or participate in College classes, events or activities unless approved beforehand.
+- Student activities are announced via flyers, portal announcements, email, and the College's website. - All meetings, events, and classes at Aquinas College begin with a prayer or spiritual reading. - Classrooms, grounds, or buildings may be reserved for a College sponsored activity or meeting with the approval of the Director of Student Affairs. - Minors may not be brought to or participate in College classes, events, or activities unless approved beforehand.